Funchal: Religion

 The Episcopal see (diocese) of the Roman Catholic bishop of Funchal includes the entirety of the Autonomous Region of Madeira, and is a suffragan see under the Archdiocese of Lisbon.
 Its focus is the Sé Cathedral, located in civil parish of Sé, dedicated to Nossa Senhora da Assunção (Our Lady of the Assumption) while its patron saint is Saint James.

 Anglican services have been held at Holy Trinity Church in Funchal (Rua do Quebra Costas) since 1822, although the first recorded Protestant service took place in 1774.
 The Holy Trinity Church also takes care of the British Cemetery of Funchal.

 Funchal Baptist Church was established in Madeira in 1976.
 It is located at Rua Silvestre Quintino de Freitas, and provides English services in the morning and Portuguese in the evening.

 The Church of Jesus Christ of Latter-day Saints was established on Madeira in 1983.
 A few congregations have developed and a number of island converts have served missions off-island for the church in turn.
 Its main chapel in Lido was commenced in 1987 and dedicated a few years later.

 The Synagogue of Funchal was built in 1836, but is now disused.
 There is the Jewish Cemetery of Funchal which is also disused.

 Sport

-Funchal has two association football clubs: C.S.
-Marítimo, C.D.
-Nacional.
+Funchal has two association football clubs: CS Marítimo, CD Nacional.
 Together they form the Madeira derby, which was first played in 1981 due to the teams being in different league levels for 7 decades.
-A third, C.F.
-União, also existed and contested the derby prior to its dissolution in 2021.
+A third, CF União, also existed and contested the derby prior to its dissolution in 2021.